West Nusa Tenggara: Bimanese people

+Balinese people

 In several areas in West Nusa Tenggara, especially on Lombok Island, there is a fairly large Balinese community.
 They are generally descendants of Balinese immigrants who settled in Lombok centuries ago.
 The Balinese people in Lombok maintain Balinese Hindu customs and traditions, which can be seen through the temples and traditional ceremonies they perform.

+Ampenan Malays

+The Ampenan Malays were originally descendants of Malays who acculturated with other ethnic groups, such as the Sasak, Balinese, Bimanese, Bugis, Javanese, Chinese, and Arabs are the main components of the population of the old town of Ampenan in Lombok Island.
+The beginning of the formation of Their Malay identity began in the 19th century, when the Dutch colonial government brought in various ethnic groups from the Malay Archipelago to inhabit Ampenan which at that time was the main port in Lombok Island.
+Eventually they gradually spoke and adopted Malay culture because it was the local lingua franca in the archipelago at that time.

+Other ethnic groups

-In addition to these main ethnic groups, West Nusa Tenggara is also inhabited by immigrant groups such as the Bugis, Javanese and Chinese who contribute to the cultural diversity in this province.
+In addition to these main ethnic groups, West Nusa Tenggara is also inhabited by immigrant groups such as the Buginese, Javanese, and Chinese who contribute to the cultural diversity in this province.
+In addition, there are several other significant migrant ethnic groups, such as the Manggarai and Sumba people in Bima Regency, Makassarese, Bajau, and others.

 In general, West Nusa Tenggara is a region rich in cultural and ethnic diversity, with traditional values that are still upheld by its people amidst the development of the times.

 Religion

 West Nusa Tenggara (NTB), which includes the islands of Lombok and Sumbawa, is predominantly Muslim, with 96.88% of the population adhering to Islam.
 Islam is deeply rooted in the culture of the indigenous Sasak, Samawa, and Mbojo peoples, shaping daily life, customs, and education since its introduction in the 16th century.

 Hinduism, practiced by 2.38% of the population, is centered in the Balinese community, particularly on Lombok, where Hindu temples and traditional festivals like Galungan and Nyepi are still observed.
 Buddhism (0.31%), largely practiced by the Chinese community, is present mainly in urban areas such as Mataram.
 Protestantism (0.25%) and Roman Catholicism (0.18%) are practiced by small groups, mostly migrants from other Indonesian regions like Flores and Timor.

 Despite Islam’s predominance, West Nusa Tenggara is known for its peaceful interfaith coexistence, with mutual respect among different religious groups.
 Religious festivals across communities foster a sense of unity and enrich the province’s cultural landscape, reflects the history of West Nusa Tenggara as a crossroads of diverse traditions and beliefs.